 The mission of Dogue de Bordeaux Rescue is to rescue neglected and abandoned Dogue de Bordeaux, rehabilitate and re-home them into loving forever homes.

 Since that time, Dogue de Bordeaux Rescue has gone through some major changes.
-From being a 501(c)7 under the wing of the Dogue de Bordeaux Society of America, to being it's own separate entity called Dogue de Bordeaux Rescue with 501(c)3 charitable status.
+From being a 501(c)7 under the wing of the Dogue de Bordeaux Society of America, to being its own separate entity called Dogue de Bordeaux Rescue with 501(c)3 charitable status in 2008.
 From being a smaller group of fanciers of the breed that handled a few dozen dogues a year to a large group of volunteers who assist several hundred dogues a year and needing more volunteers to assist the ever growing number of dogues who need our help.
-From having one director handling the whole country, to having a Board of Directors and Regional Directors each handling a region of the country.
+From having a rescue coordinator handling the whole country, to having a Board of Directors and Regional Directors each handling a region of the country.
 To having full blown committees to handle different aspects of rescue such as fundraising, events, website, social media, Petfinder and breed education.